 - All students will be required again this year to receive the flu vaccine or a medical/religious exemption by Oct.
 29. You can read more about this requirement here.

-Elon University requires all students (undergraduate, law school and other graduate students) to provide documentation of being fully vaccinated with a COVID-19 vaccine authorized by the U.S. Food and Drug Administration or the World Health Organization (for international students).
+Elon University requires all students to provide documentation of being fully vaccinated with a COVID-19 vaccine authorized by the U.S. Food and Drug Administration or the World Health Organization (for international students).

 Arrival on Campus in August